Cattle in religion and mythology: Islam

-Islam allows the slaughter of cows and consumption of beef, as long as the cow is slaughtered in a religious ritual called dhabīḥah or zabiha similar to the Jewish shechita.
+Islam allows for the slaughter of cows for the consumption of beef, as long as the cow is slaughtered in a religious ritual called dhabīḥah or zabiha, similar to the Jewish shechita.

-Although slaughter of cattle plays a role in a major Muslim holiday, Eid al-Adha, many rulers of the Mughal Empire had imposed a ban on the slaughter of cows owing to the large Hindu and Jain populations living under their rule.
+The sacrificial slaughter, or qurban, of a livestock animal to feed the poor plays a role in a major Muslim holiday, Eid al-Adha, commemorating the sacrifice of Abraham.
+It is not Islamically required to sacrifice a cow in particular, but it is common in South Asia.
+Many Muslim rulers of the Mughal Empire imposed a ban on the slaughter of cows owing to the large Hindu and Jain populations living under their rule.

 The second and longest surah of the Quran is named Al-Baqara ("The Cow").
 Out of the 286 verses of the surah, 7 mention cows (Al Baqarah 67–73).
-The name of the surah derives from this passage in which Moses orders his people to sacrifice a cow in order to resurrect a man murdered by an unknown person.
-Per the passage, the "Children of Israel" quibbled over what kind of cow was meant when the sacrifice was ordered.
+The name of the surah derives from the story of the red heifer offering.
+In the Qurʾānic telling, Moses orders his people to sacrifice a cow in order to resurrect a man murdered by an unknown person.
+The Children of Israel, or the believers of Moses' time, quibbled disingenuously over what kind of cow was meant when the sacrifice was ordered:

-While addressing to children of Israel, it was said: